dergigi/dergigi.github.io/_posts/2018-12-26-street-art.markdown

 ----

 <blockquote>
-While our art cannot, as we wish it could, save us from wars, privation, envy, greed, old age, or death, it can revitalize us amidst it all.
+“While our art cannot, as we wish it could, save us from wars, privation, envy, greed, old age, or death, it can revitalize us amidst it all.“
 <cite>Ray Bradbury</cite>
 </blockquote>